muxinc/mux-csharp/README.md

 **PLEASE NOTE:** This is an early build of the Mux C# SDK, as evidenced by its pre-1.0 status, but we're reasonably certain of its stability and usability against the Mux API..
 Documentation is currently best-effort, but it'll improve over time!
 Instead of contacting Mux Support, please file an issue on this repository or email [Mux DevEx](devex@mux.com) for assistance.

+## Usage With Webhooks

+At this moment, this SDK is not suitable for verifying webhook payloads, due to some incompatibilities in our API spec and our SDK generation tooling.
+We are working on resolving these issues, but for now you should only use this SDK for Mux's REST APIs.

 - API version: v1
 - SDK version: 0.15.0
     [https://docs.mux.com](https://docs.mux.com)